I Sell Anything

 I Sell Anything is a 1934 American film directed by Robert Florey and starring Pat O'Brien, Ann Dvorak, and Claire Dodd.
-It was produced by First National Pictures.
-Robert Florey directed.
+It was produced by First National Pictures and distributed by Warner Bros.
+Pictures.

 O'Brien plays Spot Cash Cutler, a "smooth swindler" of phony jewels and antiques.
 Two women compete for Cutler's attention: Barbara (Dvorak), a waif; and Millicent Clark (Dodd), a rich girl.